 The clue as to their value lies in their name.
 Fish oil supplements do just that – supplement a hopefully already healthy diet and lifestyle.
 They’re not going to be able to undo the effects of a bad diet or lack of exercise for your dog.
 The starting point to doggy health always starts with a healthy, balanced diet and plenty of exercise – then it’s a good idea to look at supplementation.

 Some kibble manufacturers will claim to have added fish oils in their products, but the truth is that these fragile chains of omega-3 fatty acids will simply not survive in bags of kibble and are unlikely to provide any real benefit.
+The essential fatty acids are better delivered as a direct supplement.
 Fish oils should ideally be refrigerated and used relatively quickly to avoid going rancid.

 Fish oil supplements are also only as good as their manufacturing process.
 The best products will be 100% pure, all natural and responsibly sourced.
 They’ll be as close to their natural state as possible – i.e. straight from the fishes – and won’t be burdened with any fillers or preservatives.